HeroGamers/noDoot/README.md

 ## Commands & Features
 ### Key Features
 -   [x] Keeps out userbots without you having to lift a finger
--   [x] No setup of the bot on your server, other than the permissions given to the bot upon invitation of the bot
+-   [x] No setup of the bot on your server, other than the permissions given to the bot upon invitation
 -   [x] Global Verification - A one-time verification across all servers using noDoot

 ### Commands